 - 1 tbsp rapeseed oil

-- 75 g (1 cup) cavolo nero kale, chopped (stem removed and discarded)
+- 75 g cavolo nero kale, chopped (stem removed and discarded)

-Gently heat the oil in a small pan and fry the only for about 5 minutes until soft but not browned.
+- Gently heat the oil in a small pan and fry the onion for about 5 minutes until soft but not browned.

 - Add the garlic and fry for a further minute.